robinrendle/aeve/content/draft.md

 Four date-guys had managed to reach this point in the conversation.

 “It’s a process called desertification.
 Land erosion, poor agriculture and all sorts of other problems means environmental devastation on a scale that’s almost unimaginable.
-But it’s not just a cause for hippies to get angsty and fly their flags, it’s a life and death situation for the people trying to make a living there.
+But it’s not just a cause for hippies to get angsty, it’s not just another cause for them to fly their flags, it’s a life-and-death situation for the people trying to make a living there.
 And, ultimately if they can no longer grow crops or build large architectural structures like hospitals and schools any more then we’ll find millions of people migrating to the south.”

-Two date guys had recently struck out around this point, one of them being a real charmer as he looked around the room apathetically before clearly staring directly at her chest.
+Two date guys had recently struck out around this point, one of them glanced around the restaurant apathetically before clearly staring directly at her chest.
 Neither had any interest in contributing to the conversation, but Aeve was familiar with getting excited about things and watching a person stand dumbfounded before her.

 “So my team, and a bunch of others around the world, were tasked by the African Union to stop the approaching desert.”

 ‘Folks aren’t kidding when they call these rainforests the *Lungs of the World*

-Only one guy had exhausted Aeve’s imagination, interjecting her rambling essay with questions, jokes and serious looks of anxiety.
+Only one guy had exhausted Aeve’s imagination, contributing to her rambling diatribe with questions, jokes and serious looks of anxiety.